 - The world is complex thing and any assumptions needs to be checked (the faster the better)

-- Resources are very limited and it’s absolutely critical to do most essential stuff
+- Resources are very limited and it’s absolutely critical to do most essential stuff first

-they formulate very simple idea – being Agile (especially for a startup company) isn’t just another initiative, but rather live or die decision.
+They formulate very simple idea – being Agile (especially for a startup company) isn’t just another initiative, but rather live or die decision.

-Immediately as soon as you decide that’s it that critical you will know the answers to questions like why do we need short releases, automating testing, automation builds, get functionality to real Done state, constant prioritization, fighting technical debt and so on.
+Immediately as soon as you decide that’s critical you will know the answers to questions like why do we need short releases, automating testing, automation builds, get functionality to real Done state, constant prioritization, fighting technical debt and so on.
 It just sets number of additional positive constrains which pushes you into correct direction.